LG-leo/IGCSE-Biology_CUP_CAIE-Note/IG_Topic1_EN.md

 > Compiled using CAIE syllabus, 15+ past papers (2018–2025), and official mark schemes.
 All definitions are exam‑ready.

 ---
+Metabolism is the word used to describe all the chemical reactions that happen within a cell or organism[reference:0].
+Some reactions join smaller molecules together to make bigger ones (anabolism), while others break larger molecules into smaller ones (catabolism) to release energy.

 ## 1.1 Characteristics of Living Organisms (MRS GREN)